NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 Call a Nevada criminal defense attorney…

-If you have been charged with violating Nevada jury duty laws, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673).
+If you have been charged with violating Nevada jury duty laws, call our Las Vegas criminal defense attorneys.
 We may be able to get the charges dropped so your record stays clean.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.